ewerk/gradle-plugins/querydsl-plugin/readme.md

 ##### springDataMongo
 Boolean flag to indicate if creation of meta model from Spring Data Mongo annotated sources should be enabled.
-If so, a java compile task that enables the `com.querydsl.apt.roo.RooAnnotationProcessor` will be added and used within the project.
+If so, a java compile task that enables the `org.springframework.data.mongodb.repository.support.MongoAnnotationProcessor` will be added and used within the project.

 Defaults to `false`.